 These challenges are pervasive due to the relative complexity in meeting the accounting and reporting requirements, as well as the difficulty in implementing standardized processes and technology to support such requirements.
 Challenges also arise because the data needed to compile external reports resides in disparate places and requires manual and spreadsheet-based processes to gather and prepare external reporting.

-Automated External Reporting (AER) is Deloitte’s approach to help companies move past these challenges and significantly reduce their reliance on manual, spreadsheet-driven processes inherent in current external reporting activities.
-AER helps our clients leverage existing data and technology by providing efficient, sustainable, and technology-enabled processes to enhance external reporting and overcome operational inefficiencies.
+Automated External Reporting (AER) is Deloitte Risk and Financial Advisory’s approach to help companies move past these challenges and significantly reduce their reliance on manual, spreadsheet-driven processes inherent in current external reporting activities.
+AER helps our clients leverage existing data and technology by providing an efficient, sustainable, and technology-enabled process to enhance external reporting and overcome operational inefficiencies.

 Some tangible financial benefits may include:

 - Reduction in man-hours and cost required to perform current processes